cloudmesh-project/reu-2014/doc/source/abstracts.rst

      - **Apache Big Data Stack**

+       As the amount of data generated around the world continues to accelerate by the second, the more the term Big Data finds its way into scientific conversation.
+Because of this tremendous surge, it has become imperative that such mass data use “computing power and space” for it to be processed, analyzed, and serve other purposes [1].
+Hence, in order to meet head-on the enormous challenges rendered by Big Data, open source software from the Apache Foundation is evaluated as a “Big Data Stack” to support scientific computing.
-       The Apache Big Data Stack is representative of a large spectrum of numerous open-source software programs provided through Apache projects.
-The term Apache refers to the Apache Software Foundation (ASF), which provides support for open-source software projects and attracts a large community of users.
-This mass group of users is what ultimately generates enormous amounts of data ---Big Data.
-Accordingly, this enormous digital volume consists of data that cannot be captured and organized by traditional tools, thus presenting an obstacle.
-It is vital to utilize computing power and storage in order to organize such data; however, this presents economical concerns due to costly effects.
-The Apache Big Data Stack and the product Chef will be investigated and applied to resolve such an issue.
-Research will involve installing and testing as many open-source software packages as possible on FutureGrid machines and later making them accessible utilizing Chef.
-In order to accomplish this, software packages deriving from the Apache Big Data Stack spectrum will be installed on to a virtual machine to create application packages.
-The packages will be built into projects and from that point on Chef will be used to transform the infrastructure of each project’s code.
-Furthermore, that code will be brought to life so that it can be made accessible through a network of servers.
-Finally, research will demonstrate how use of the Apache Big Data Stack and Chef can be applied to contribute to the evolution of innovation in the Big Data field.
+       The approach to handling the complications surrounding Big Data involve installing and testing as many open-source software packages from the Apache Big Data Stack as possible on FutureGrid machines and later making those packages accessible utilizing Chef.
+The packages will be built into projects and from that point Chef will be used to transform the infrastructure of each project’s code, making it agile and accessible through a network of servers [2].
+Essentially, this research will demonstrate how the Apache Big Data Stack can be used and applied to solve complex problems regarding Big Data.

        **Keywords:** Apache Big Data Stack, Chef, FutureGrid, Big Data